 The hospital will offer you a very potent antibiotic that will help fend off most STD’s.
 However, this does not work on HIV or AIDS.

 The hospital will also offer female survivors the morning after pill.
-We understand the morning after pill has been a subject of controversy, and it is up to you whether or not you take it.
+It's up to you whether or not you take it.
+There's no wrong way to handle your situation.

-The SANE Nurse will encourage you to follow up appointment with your family physician to make sure that everything is still going well after a couple of weeks.
+The SANE Nurse will encourage you to schedule a follow-up appointment with your family physician to make sure that everything is still going well after a couple of weeks.
 It is important to attend this follow up visit because if you have questions, you will be able to have them answered.

 At any point, you have the right to ask for an advocate to be there with you for support.